Execution Plans and IPC Workers

 Source:vignettes/execution-plans-ipc-workers.Rmd

 execution-plans-ipc-workers.RmdExecution plans apply to DuckDB scalar UDFs.
-They choose how DuckDB chunks are marshalled to R and what concurrency contract is allowed.
+They choose where a DuckDB chunk is evaluated and how it is carried to the R function.

 -

 Unsupported combinations fail.
-Rducks does not silently fall back from one engine to another.
+Rducks does not silently fall back from one transport to another.

 Select the plan before registration